 Lodging at Laguna Capri Full Camp in double tent (rural area)

-Day 6: El Chalten – Laguna Calafate (B)
+Day 6: El Chalten – Laguna del Desierto (B)

 Day 7: El Calafate – Perito Moreno Glacier (B)

-Day 8: El Calafate – Torres del Paine National Park (B,L,D)
+Day 8: El Calafate – Torres del Paine National Park (B,LB,D)

-Day 9: Paine Towers– Ascensio river valley (B,L,D)
+Day 9: Paine Towers– Ascensio river valley (B,LB,D)

-Early in the morning a 1 h drive takes us to Port Pudeto to board the catamarán that crosses lake Pehoe twice a day.
+We start the morning with an early 1hr drive to Port Pudeto to board the catamarán that crosses lake Pehoe twice a day.
 Once at the far side of the lake, we leave unnecessary items in our tents and we set out to the French Valley trail.
-The trail skirts Paine Grande south slopes and lake Skottberg, to take us after 2 hs and a half of continuous ups and downs, to the hanging bridge upon the French River.
-This breathtaking location is at the foot of both the 2700 mts south east face of Paine Grande (to the west) and the Horns, with its characteristic black sedimentary topping, to the east.
+The trail skirts Paine Grande south slopes and lake Skottberg, to take us after 2 and a half hours of continuous ups and downs, to the hanging bridge upon the French River.
+This breathtaking location is at the foot of both the 2700m South East face of Paine Grande (to the west) and the Horns, with its characteristic black sedimentary topping, to the east.
 We continue walking 1 h further by Italian camp to reach breathtaking viewpoints over the area.
-After lunch and photos we retrace our steps back on time to board the boat that crosses Lake Pahoe back to Puerto Pudeto.
-Upon arrival we drive to our full camp located in Camping Lake Pehoe.
+After lunch and photos we retrace our steps back to Paine Grande Full Camp.
 Walking time: 5 to 6 hs.

-Day 11: Los Cuernos Viewpoint and Lake Grey Shore (B,L,D)
+Day 11: Grey Glacier Viewpoint and Lake Grey Shore (B,LB)

-In the morning we learn about the ranch activities and how dogs deal with the sheeps.
-By mid morning we continue south to visit Lago Fagnano in the middle of Andes Mountains, to continue to our last destination: Ushuaia, the southernmost city of the World.
+After breakfast we visit the estancia and by mid-morning we continu south to visit Lake Fagnano in the middle of the Andres Mountains, to continue to our last destination: Ushuaia, the southernmost city of the World.
 In the afternoon we continue to Tierra del Fuego National Park.
-This National Park is in the south west corner of the argentinean side of the Island, thus in the border with Chile.
+This National Park is in the south west corner of the Argentinean side of the Island, thus in the border with Chile.
 The main attraction of the Park and the whole Island actually are the mountains coming down to the sea.
-We make a short hike in this area.
-Overnight Inn with private bathroom.

 Day 14: Ushuaia – Beagle Channel Boat Trip (B)